metosin/compojure-api/README.md

       (GET "/ping" [] (ok {:ping "pong"})))))
 ```

-There is also a short form for the common case of `api-middleware`:
+There is also `compojure.api.core/defapi` as a short form for the common case of defining routes with `api-middleware`:

 ```clojure
 (ns example2